Roberta Blackgoat: Activism

 Roberta Blackgoat fought tirelessly for the human rights of her people as well as all living things.
 She is best known for her refusal to relocate out of the Navajo Reservation after federal orders.
 Over the years she spoke publicly in various forums around the United States and Europe to fight for Native American Rights.
-She spoke against issues that were not always talked about such as, “the mining of uranium, coal, natural gas, and the taking away of water supplies" from Native Americans.
+She spoke against issues that were not always talked about such as, "the mining of uranium, coal, natural gas, and the taking away of water supplies" from Native Americans.

 Awards

-Blackgoat won various awards through the course of her life as a result of her outspoken messages and activism for her tribe and Native American people.
+Blackgoat won various awards through the course of her life as a result of her activism for her tribe and Native American people.